 A medium and a small mixing bowl

 Measuring cups and measuring spoons

-Here is the list of ingredients that you will need:
+Here is a list of ingredients you will need:

-Jeannette hopes you find this gravy recipe easy to make and delicious to eat.
 Jeannette would love to hear from you.
-If you have any original recipes you would like featured in this column.
-Or if you have any questions.
-Jeannette can be reached at: firstname.lastname@example.org.
-Don’t forget to look for Jeannette’s pumpkin recipes that are being featured in the week ahead and remember if you can read you can cook.
+So if you have an original recipe you would like to see featured in this column or if you have any questions; Jeannette can be reached at: email@example.com.
+Until next time, remember if you can read you can cook.